Call us 203-307-5500

 Rather than eliminating naps overnight, alternate nap days and no-nap days.
 On nap days, keep the nap short (60-90 minutes max).
 On no-nap days, offer quiet time instead.
 This gives your child’s body time to adjust gradually.

-2. Move Bedtime Earlier
+2. Move Bedtime a Little Earlier

 When you drop the nap, your child needs to make up that sleep at night.
 Move bedtime 30 to 60 minutes earlier, at least temporarily.
 Many parents are surprised that a 6:30 or 7:00 PM bedtime results in better sleep and later morning wake-ups compared to an overtired child crashing at 8:30 PM.